leobauza/react-ssr/BLOGPOST.md

 ## What Now?

 Hopefully this explains some of what is going on in with server-side rendered React.
-With just a few tweaks we were able to server-side render our component.
-However, this was a very basic example for more robust app you may want to consider a framework to help you out, as mentioned into the intro some frameworks to check out are: [Gatsby](https://www.gatsbyjs.org/) and [Next](https://nextjs.org/).
+This is a very basic example, for more robust apps you may want to consider a framework to help you out, as mentioned in the intro some frameworks to check out are: [Gatsby](https://www.gatsbyjs.org/) and [Next](https://nextjs.org/).
 Gatsby and Next offer features like static site generation, automatic code splitting, filesystem based routing, hot code reloading, and more.

 If you have any questions, suggestions, or notice any bugs don't hesitate to make an issue on [the repo](https://github.com/leobauza/react-ssr/tree/react-ssr-wo-webpack) and be sure to reference the `react-ssr-wo-webpack` branch.